telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

     }

 <!--*-->
-> **Important**
+When using mobile touch devices, which do not have a visible scrollbar that can be grabbed and dragged, virtual scrolling combined with a large number of data items&mdash;for example, thousands&mdash;might hinder the easy access to all table rows, because the large number of data items will require a great deal of touch scrolling.
+On the other hand, using virtual scrolling with a very small number of items&mdash;for example, less than two hundred&mdash;does not make much sense either.
+Virtual scrolling on touch devices relies on drag-and-drop events, which are slower than native scrolling.
+This might lead to performance issues.

+#### Limitations

+* Horizontal scrolling is not virtualized.

+* Either enable virtual scrolling or paging.
+Do not apply both features at the same time.

+* It is not recommended to use virtual scrolling together with grouping, hierarchy, or editing.
+Virtual scrolling relies on calculating the average row height based on already loaded data&mdash;having a large variance of row heights or an unknown number of rows that are not bound to data (such as group headers) might cause unexpected behavior.

-> * The page size of the Grid must be large-enough, so that the table rows do not fit in the scrollable data area.
+* Provide for a page size of the Grid that is large enough, so that the table rows do not fit in the scrollable data area.
 Otherwise the vertical virtual scrollbar will not be created.
-> * The page size of the Grid must be over three times larger than the number of visible table rows in the data area.
+The page size of the Grid must be over three times larger than the number of visible table rows in the data area.

+* A scrollable Grid with a set height needs to be visible when initialized.
+In this way the Grid adjusts the height of its scrollable data area in accordance with the total height of the widget.
+In certain scenarios the Grid might be invisible when initialized&mdash;for example, when placed inside an initially inactive TabStrip tab or in another widget.
+In such cases use either of the following options:
+    * Initialize the Grid while its element is still visible.
+    * Initialize the Grid in a suitable event of the parent widget&mdash;for example, in the `activate` event of the TabStrip.

-Due to height-related browser limitations, which cannot be avoided, virtual scrolling works with up to a couple of million records.
+* Because of height-related browser limitations (which cannot be avoided), virtual scrolling works with up to a couple of million records.
 The exact number of records depends on the browser.
-Note that if you use a row count that is larger than, can produce unexpected widget behavior, or JavaScript errors.
-Adjusting the scroll position programmatically, so that a certain row becomes visible is not supported.
+If you use a row count that is larger than the browser can handle, unexpected widget behavior or JavaScript errors might occur.
+In such cases, revert to standard paging.

-When using mobile touch devices, which do not have a visible scrollbar that can be grabbed and dragged, virtual scrolling combined with a large number of data items, e.g. thousands, can impose a challenge to easily access all table rows, as this will require a great deal of touch scrolling.
-On the other hand, using virtual scrolling with a very small number of items, e.g. less than two hundred, does not make much sense either.
-Virtual scrolling on touch devices relies on drag and drop events, which are slower than native scrolling, so inferior scrolling performance may be noticeable.
+* Programmatic scrolling to a particular Grid row is not supported when virtual scrolling is enabled, because it is not possible to reliably predict the exact scroll offset of the row.

+* The Grid does not persist [selection](#selection) when virtual scrolling occurs.
+To achieve this behavior, [use this custom implementation]({% slug howto_persist_row_selection_paging_sorting_filtering_grid %}).

-In the cases listed above, when using virtual scrolling is not supported or recommended, revert to standard paging or non-virtual scrolling without paging, depending on the number of data items.
+When using virtual scrolling is not supported or recommended, revert to standard paging or non-virtual scrolling without paging, depending on the number of data items.

 ## Width